 Solo Tech & Safety Tech

 Clearly, there is a trend for gamification of solitary training where services like ZWIFT can make your treadmill experience part of a wider virtual group.
 That trend is obviously going to continue.

-Watches currently have the ‘I’ve broken my leg alert’ and the ‘someone’s following me alert’.
+Watches currently have the ‘I’ve cracked my skull alert’ and the ‘someone’s following me alert’.
 For certain demographics that sort of functionality will hopefully become more widely available.
-Why not add an extra level of locational intelligence here to prompt the watch wearer “Hey…do you really want to run down THIS street at night”…ie there could be links to police crime databases or other types of geographic databases providing other kinds of info.
+Why not add an extra level of locational intelligence here to prompt the watch wearer “Hey…do you really want to run down THIS street at night”…ie there could be links to police crime databases or other types of geographic databases providing other kinds of intelligence based on your location.